and the Duty to Spend Your Luck

 Do we hoard our luck, guarding our own security while confessing our privilege from a safe distance?

 Or do we accept the terrible, profound duty that comes with it?
-Do we understand that solidarity likely demands sacrifice, and that the only meaningful response to unearned luck is to spend it—generously, courageously, and at a real cost to ourselves—to build a world where no one has to face catastrophe alone?
+Do we understand that solving the problems worth solving demands more than excess, and that the only meaningful response to unearned luck is to spend it—generously, courageously, and to whatever extent the need requires—to build a world where no one has to face catastrophe alone?